Dialogue: “a conversation with a center, not sides”

 National Coalition for Dialogue & Deliberation

-NCDD’s members include over 1,800 practitioners, organizations, researchers, public administrators, activists and students dedicated to solving today’s toughest problems through honest dialogue, quality deliberation and collaborative action.
-The National Coalition for Dialogue & Deliberation represents a “big tent” under which many approaches and streams of practice in dialogue and deliberation have found much-needed support, ideas, and camaraderie.
+NCDD’s members include over 1,800 practitioners, organizations, researchers, public administrators, activists and students dedicated to solving today’s toughest problems through honest dialogue-archive, quality deliberation and collaborative action.
+The National Coalition for Dialogue & Deliberation represents a “big tent” under which many approaches and streams of practice in dialogue-archive and deliberation have found much-needed support, ideas, and camaraderie.